dusty-nv/jetson-inference/docs/pytorch-collect.md

 ## Creating the Label File

-First, create an empty directory for storing your dataset and a text file that will define the class labels (usually called `labels.txt`).
+Under `jetson-inference/python/training/classification/data`, create an empty directory for storing your dataset and a text file that will define the class labels (usually called `labels.txt`).
 The label file contains one class label per line, and is alphabetized (this is important so the ordering of the classes in the label file matches the ordering of the corresponding subdirectories on disk).
 As mentioned above, the `camera-capture` tool will automatically populate the necessary subdirectories for each class from this label file.

 Here's an example `labels.txt` file with 5 classes: